rOd5610/IT-Support-Portfolio/project-1-active-directory/README.md

 - Proper OU structure is critical for scalable management
 - DNS configuration is essential for domain join success
 - Security groups simplify permission management
+- **Verifying GPO enforcement is just as important as configuring it**

 ---